Term Faculty Opportunities

 Current Openings

-Sessional and Adjunct Lecturer Opportunities
+Sessional Lecturer and Adjunct (Teaching) Professor Opportunities

 Official UBC course descriptions can be found at http://www.calendar.ubc.ca/vancouver/courses.cfm?code=MECH.
 Past syllabi for some of the courses can be found at https://mech.ubc.ca/our-department/courses.
 Please also review the course structure comments below.